yuthehexacopter/DroneComponents/README.md

 Since the drones are symmetrical there is not much of a difference between forward, backward and sideways motion.
 Basically a quadcopter drone is like a car where every side is the front.
 In order to fly forward, a forward component of thrust is needed from the rotors.
 Here is a side view with forces of a drone moving at a constant speed.
 Increase the rotation rate of rotors 3 and 4 (the rear ones) and decrease the rate of rotors 1 and 2.
 The total thrust force will remain equal to the weight, so the drone will stay at the same vertical level.
 Also, since one of the rear rotors is spinning counterclockwise and the other clockwise, the increased rotation of those rotors will still produce zero angular momentum.
 The same holds true for the front rotors, and so the drone does not rotate.
 However, the greater force in the back of the drone means it will tilt forward.
 Now a slight increase in thrust for all rotors will produce a net thrust force that has a component to balance the weight along with a forward motion component.

+#### Flying Style

+The flying style is very important before purchasing a drone flight controller.
+Since each flight controller is designed for the specific flying purpose, you must choose a one which suits your needs.
+There are 3 flying styles for a drone.

+*Cinema flying:* This type of quad flight controllers serves the purpose of obtaining smooth videos.
+This type of flight controller has reduced flight characteristics and slow control stick rates.

+*Autonomous flying:* A lot of flyers, especially beginners, look to fly the quadcopter without using too many controls.
+The autonomous drone controllers can do most of the work for you with its auto programmed feature.
+Eg, auto take-off, auto landing, one-click return home, etc.

+*Sports flying:* Sports flying is the most advanced flying style and liked by most of the experienced users.
+In this mode, you have to make quick changes during flight and you would have to vary between very aggressive and very passive maneuvers.
+This type of flying helps you to do fast roll rates, 360 degree flips, hold a particular angle, etc. This is why a sports quadcopter flight controller is lovable by pro users.

 ##### Using a Computer